88-degrees/Book-of-Changes/e5a48dfu.md

-# Fù ䷗
+# ䷗ Fù

 * Returning

-> Chinese: 复 ䷗ fù
+> Chinese: fù 复 ䷗

 <a id="p-107"/>

 <img src="shapes/24.10.jpg" width="101" alt="复">

-**Fù ䷗** indicates that there will be free course and progress (in what it denotes).
+**䷗ Fù** indicates that there will be free course and progress (in what it denotes).
 (The subject of it) finds no one to distress him in his exits and entrances; friends come to him, and no error is committed .
 He will return and repeat his (proper) course.
 In seven days comes his return.
 There will be advantage in whatever direction movement is made.

 <a id="p-108"/>